lbcb-sci/RiNALMo/README.md

 ```

 ### Fine-tuning
 In order to fine-tune RiNALMo, use ```--pretrained_rinalmo_weights ./weights/rinalmo_giga_pretrained.pt ``` input argument.
 Use ```--help``` to learn about other available arguments.
-For the splice-site prediction task, dataset and data preprocessing code is available at [https://git.unistra.fr/nscalzitti/spliceator.git](https://git.unistra.fr/nscalzitti/spliceator.git).
+For the splice-site prediction task, the dataset and data preprocessing code are available at [https://git.unistra.fr/nscalzitti/spliceator.git](https://git.unistra.fr/nscalzitti/spliceator.git).

 ## License
 This code is licensed under the MIT license found in the [LICENSE](./LICENSE) file